TL;DR:

 How to Build Your Own Voice AI Locally?

-With so many open-source tools available, launching an AI prototype is easier than ever.
+With so many open-source tools available, launching a basic AI prototype is easier than ever.
+But even simple projects require a few moving parts working together.

 To build it locally, you’ll need to combine: